darthmanwe/lorekeeper/NKGE_Project_Design_Document.md

 - **Status consistency:** a dead character cannot be set to alive without an explicit resurrection event in the same segment
 - **Relationship directionality:** `CAUSED_BY` requires both Event nodes to exist before the relationship is created

 > **Human-in-the-Loop Mode:** In notebook mode (development), flagged items surface as an approval widget before commit.
 In API mode, they are queued in a review table with a 30-second auto-timeout defaulting to commit.
-This mirrors data2.ai's propose-approve-commit governance pattern.
+This mirrors propose-approve-commit governance pattern that serves to reduce AI hallucination artifacts.

 ---